 Gregg Schkade had only being planning to make pizzas at the Big Brothers Big Sisters fundraiser, but he ended up possibly saving a life.

-On Saturday evening around 4:45 pm, a man participating in the Big Brothers Big Sisters Bowl for Kids Sake event at Striking Lanes in Hartland, collapsed from a heart attack.
+On Saturday evening around 4:45 pm, a man participating in the event at in Hartland, collapsed from a heart attack.
 People immediately sprang into action, coming to the man’s aid and calling for help.